matrix-org/synapse/docs/development/synapse_architecture/streams.md

 A stream is an append-only log `T1, T2, ..., Tn, ...` of facts[^1] which grows over time.
 Only "writers" can add facts to a stream, and there may be multiple writers.

-[^1]: we use the word _fact_ here for two reasons.
-      Firstly, the word "event" is already heavily overloaded (PDUs, EDUs, account data, ...) and we don't need to make that worse.
-      Secondly, "fact" emphasises that the things we append to a stream cannot change after the fact.

 Each fact has an ID, called its "stream ID".
 Readers should only process facts in ascending stream ID order.